 Resource stress

 Despite the positives, the data center boom in Malaysia has raised concerns about energy and water needs.
 Investment bank Kenanga estimates that electricity demand from data centers in the country will reach a maximum of 5 GW by 2035.
-According to Malaysian electricity company Tenaga Nasional Berhad, the current electricity capacity for the whole country is around 27 GW.
+According to Malaysian electricity company Tenaga Nasional Berhad, the current electricity capacity for the whole country is about 27 GW.

 Meanwhile, an official from the Johor Investment, Trade and Consumer Affairs Board shared that the state government will issue more guidelines on green energy usage for data centers in June.